-The Advocacy and Support Centre (TASC) client is elderly, has disabilities, and is quite unwell.
+TASC National's client was elderly, had disabilities, and had been quite unwell.
 She had been a tenant for over two years without any tenancy issues, in fact, the lessor had offered her another 12-month tenancy.
 Due to the client’s failing health, she was reluctant to sign another 12-month contract, not knowing if she would be able to fulfil this commitment.
 TASC’s client felt the agent was harassing her to enter into a new tenancy agreement.

 Subsequently, the agent issued a breach notice to the tenant to have the issues noted during inspection rectified.
-TASC’s client rectified the issues only to receive a Notice to Leave from the agent for failure to remedy a breach.
-The agent provided TASC’s client with 14 days’ notice to vacate.
+The client rectified the issues only to receive a Notice to Leave from the agent for failure to remedy a breach.
+The agent provided the client with 14 days’ notice to vacate.

 The client sought assistance from TASC National's Tenancy Advocate wrote to the agent requesting further information as to the grounds of the Notice to Leave.
 The Advocate was able to ascertain the grounds for terminating the tenancy did not appear to be significant enough to terminate the tenancy, and the tribunal may not rule the tenancy is terminated and advised the agent of this.

 The agent lodged their application to Queensland Civil and Administrative Tribunal to have the tenancy terminated.
 This process placed additional stress on the client who was in and out of the hospital due to her illness.
 TASC National prepared a counter application for the client, requesting that the tenancy was not terminated, outlining the steps the client had taken to rectify the breach, provided supporting evidence the breach had been rectified and requesting the client be allowed to attend the hearing via phone due to health reasons.